 The base url for calling the Mailgun API.
 It does not include the sender domain.
 (Anymail figures this out for you.)

-The default is MAILGUN_API_URL = "https://api.mailgun.net/v3" (It's unlikely you would need to change this.)
+The default is MAILGUN_API_URL = "https://api.mailgun.net/v3", which connects to Mailgun's US service.
+You must override this if you are using Mailgun's European region: